Top 10 Food Ideas For Your 16-Month-Old Baby

 6. Vegetables

 Veggies are an essential source of vitamins, minerals, and dietary fiber.
-Adding vegetables to your baby’s diet will work wonders for his immunity and protect him from various infections and illnesses.
+Adding vegetables to your baby’s diet will work wonders for their immunity and protect them from various infections and illnesses.
+For a 16-month-old, it’s recommended to offer 2 to 3 servings of vegetables daily, with each serving equating to approximately 1 to 2 tablespoons (1).
+Incorporate vegetables into familiar dishes like sauces, breakfast items, and favorite meals by finely shredding, mixing, or blending them.
+They can also be included in snacks like muffins or hash browns.
 You can also prepare vegetable stock and add it to the different baby foods you prepare for your little one.

 Sharmila, a mother, describes how her baby, Aashvi, finds joy in both eating and playing with her food during her morning snack.
 She says, “It’s time for her morning snack, so today I’m offering her some cottage cheese with some steamed carrot.
 Morning snack is something that she enjoys playing with, I would say.
 Rather than eating, she will just eat a few bites, and then she will start playing (i).”